iamyb/mobileunet/README.md

 ### Dependencies

-This tutorial depends on the following libraries:
+It depends on the following libraries:

 * Tensorflow
 * Keras >= 2.2